balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 root@c3nft579ner3:/myvolume# ls
 app.js  package.json
 ```
-### 6.Now check container1 and container2 to see the updated file package.json created in container3 mapped with all 3 containers
+### 6.Now check container1 and container2 to verify, updated file "package.json" created in container3 mapped with all 3 containers

 - Verifying in Container1:
 ```
 # Run the Docker Container1 with Volume Mount